6 Methods to Solve ‘Flash Drive or USB not showing data’

 If you know the name of your file or folder, this should be easy.

-2. Click On the file path address bar at the top.
+- Click on the file path address bar at the top.
 This will highlight the path.
-Press the End key to go to the end of the file path.
+Press the ‘End‘ key to go to the end of the file path.

 NB: Do not open .exe or .lnk extension types.
 They might be viruses.

-Always keep your antivirus and SmadAV up to date.
-These utilities will only detected known viruses only.
-Their databases are updated regularly with new virus algorithms and how to combat them.
-You might want to turn off autorun for all your USB ports to avoid auto-running viruses.
+Always keep your antivirus and SmadAV up-to-date.
+These utilities will only detect known viruses.
+Their databases are updated regularly with new virus algorithms and strategies to combat them.
+You might want to disable autorun for all your USB ports to avoid viruses that run automatically.